HelloWorld-1017/HelloWorld-1017.github.io/_posts/business/2024-12-06-Berkshire-Hathaways-Performance-vs.-SP500.md

 We can intuitively feel the staggering power of compound rate and how great Berkshire is under Buffett's control.

-Then, we have a detailed look at performance comparison in the past 20 years
+Then, we have a detailed look at performance comparison in the past 20 years:

 ```python
 # ...